9 Factors That Will Influence Your Nanny’s Pay

 2. Location

 As with most jobs, nannies that live in areas that have a higher cost of living or in metropolitan areas tend to be paid more.
-According to the latest research by the International Nanny Association, the average hourly rate for a nanny in California is $23/hour.
-Washington, New York, Massachusetts, and Maryland are also on the higher end of the pay scale with average rates of at least $20/hour.
-At the other end of the scale, the average nanny pay rate in Ohio is $15/hour.
+According to the latest research by the International Nanny Association, the average hourly rate for a nanny in California is $34/hour.
+New York ($32/hour), Washington ($31/hour), Massachusetts ($29/hour), Connecticut ($29/hour), and New Jersey ($28/hour) are among the states on the higher end of the pay scale.

 3. Live-in or Live Out